 6. The blowout poop.

 Has your baby exploded yet?
 It’s the mother of all doodies, and not exactly a photo opp for the baby book.
 Once the explosion happens, you’ll know — poop blown all the way up your baby’s back and everywhere else.
-Yes, every parent has at least one story (if not twenty) of the day their baby crapped everywhere.
+Yes, every parent has at least one story (if not several) of the day their baby crapped everywhere.

 5. Getting puked/peed on.